jamesdiacono/Replete/README.md

 is output by Replete.
 To connect, open the URL in a browser.
 A blank page with the title "WEBL" should appear.

-Because the browser REPL has access to the DOM, it can be used to develop user interfaces.
+Because the WEBL has access to the DOM, it can be used to develop user interfaces.
 For example, evaluating the following code renders an interactive button on the page:

     const button = document.createElement("button");
     button.textContent = "Click me";